 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Before taking this product, tell your doctor or pharmacist if you are allergic to sacubitril; or to valsartan; or to other ARBs (such as candesartan, losartan); or to ACE inhibitors (such as quinapril, ramipril); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, loss of too much body water and minerals (dehydration), serious allergic reaction conditions that included swelling of your face/lips/tongue/throat/trouble breathing (such as angioedema, hereditary angioedema).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, dehydration, high level of potassium in the blood, serious allergic reaction conditions that included swelling of your face/lips/tongue/throat/trouble breathing (such as angioedema, hereditary angioedema).

 This product may make you dizzy.
 Alcohol or marijuana (cannabis) can make you more dizzy.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Limit alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).

 This product may increase your potassium levels.
 Before using potassium supplements or salt substitutes that contain potassium, consult your doctor or pharmacist.

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using sacubitril/valsartan.
 This medication may harm an unborn baby.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.
 Consult your doctor for more details.
 (See also Warning section.)